Cabo vs. Loreto: Which is Better for a Golf Vacation?

 At first glance, this David vs. Goliath match-up doesn’t appear to be a fair fight.
 After all, Los Cabos, situated at the tip of the Baja Peninsula, is home to 18 golf courses.
 Three of them appear on Golf Digest’s current list of the “World’s 100 Greatest Golf Courses.”
 Moreover, on the publication’s roster of the best courses in Mexico, Los Cabos boasts 10 courses on the 15-course list, including the top six venues.

 Loreto, a Pueblo Magico on the East Cape, is the entryway to Villa Del Palmar Beach Resort & Spa, home of TPC Danzante Bay, the region’s only top-notch golf course.
 Built by Rees Jones (his only design in Mexico), this versatile layout rambles from desert foothills and a steep-walled canyon to rolling sand dunes.
 It is a one-off, savored by connoisseurs for its seclusion, its beauty and the firm but fair challenge it presents.
-But it’s the only game in town.

 The comparison between the two destinations is one of apples vs. a single orange.
 Cabo has evolved into a bustling destination.
 The 20-mile corridor stretching between San Jose del Cabo, a colonial city, and Cabo San Lucas, a deep-sea fishing mecca and party capital, is chockablock with development.
 It offers every amenity imaginable, but it can be a hustle based on the volume of visitors it receives (over 3 million per year and counting).